Paris | Chicago | |

 American market

-The USDA announced the following weekly sales yesterday:
+The USDA released the following weekly export sales figures yesterday:

 -